sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 451/PHIL 451.md

 - Bodies are governed by mechanical laws, minds are not

 **Physicalist strategies**
-- *Causation*
+- *Causation
-- If our mental states effect the physical world (ie. a thought leads to an, they must be physical
+- If our mental states affect the physical world (ie. a thought leads to an action), they must be physical

+**Antiphysicalist strategies**
+- *Content*: Intentionality, mental representation
+	- How can a mental state represent things other than themselves?
+- *Consciousness*: